-7.3.2 Communications
+8.3.2 Communications

-We accept the draft determination on our proposed communication allowance.
+We accept the draft determination to accept our proposed communication allowance.
 The communications allowance was allocated to both augmentation (standard control service) and metering (alternative control service).

 We have not adopted the AER's allocation and have instead reallocated the allowance in accordance with our original submission.
 Our allocation is based on the use of the data collected-we collect data from every meter for network management purposes, not only for metering purposes.
-This is discussed further in chapter 9.
+This is discussed further in section 10.4.